mindspore-ai/docs/install/mindspore_gpu_install_docker_en.md

     1. Execute the command: ```export PATH=/usr/local/python-3.7.5/bin:$PATH```.

-    2. Enter ```mindinsight start -port 8080```, if it prompts that the startup status is successful, it means MindInsight has been installed successfully.
+    2. Enter ```mindinsight start --port 8080```, if it prompts that the startup status is successful, it means MindInsight has been installed successfully.

 - If you install a container with the label of `runtime`, you need to install MindSpore yourself.